 What Is Pleurectomy/Decortication?

-Pleurectomy with decortication (P/D) is one of two surgical procedures used to treat pleural mesothelioma.
+Pleurectomy with decortication (P/D) is one of two surgical procedures used to treat malignant pleural mesothelioma (MPM).
 P/D is a lung-saving procedure that allows the patient to keep their lung.
 This minimizes future challenges involving strenuous activity.
 P/D helps increase patient life expectancy and improves quality of life.

 The other surgical procedure for pleural mesothelioma is called the extrapleural pneumonectomy (EPP).
 This procedure involves removing the diseased lung.

 P/D has proven to be a safe and highly successful method of treating pleural mesothelioma.
-It has shown to increase patient life expectancy with a median survival time ranging between 9 and 20 months after surgery.
+It has been shown to increase patient life expectancy with a median survival time of 34 months after surgery.

 P/D is used to treat early-stage (stage 1 and 2) pleural mesothelioma by removing as much of the tumor as possible from the pleural lining of the lungs and the surrounding chest cavity.
 Removing cancerous tissues in these areas reduces the spread of mesothelioma to nearby healthy tissues and organs.